anocodetest1/DyCL/README.md

 ## Datasets

-The proposed dataset DA_Campus is available at https://huggingface.co/datasets/www0wwwjs1/DA_Campus/blob/main/DA_Campus.tar.gz
+The proposed dataset DA_Campus is available at: https://huggingface.co/datasets/www0wwwjs1/DA_Campus/blob/main/DA_Campus.tar.gz

 Once extracted the code should work with the base structure of the datasets.
 You can precise the direction of the dataset to run an experiment in `DyCL_main/config/dataset/da_campus.yaml`: